 Factors to be Considered while Choosing Payment Gateways

 A lot of payment gateways are available in the market.
 Each one has something special to offer.
-Our choice of payment gateway should be based on our business requirement, what risks we are willing to take and our growth strategy.
+Our choice of payment gateway should be based on our business requirements, what risks we are willing to take, and our growth strategy.
 Here are some factors to consider:

 Since our goal is to have a hassle-free gateway that fits our business model.
-We’ll choose a payment gateway that allows us to create a payment scenario which is really simple, fast and user-friendly for our products or services.
+We’ll choose a payment gateway that allows us to create a payment scenario that is really simple, fast, and user-friendly for our products or services.

 No one likes to fill in lengthy forms asking for less required information.
 Any inconvenience during the transaction may lead to cart abandonment almost 70% of the time.